 We start a critical incress in Earth history, a time when humminy not choose its future.
 At hum weld becames increasingly interdependent and fragils, the future at ance holds great peri and great provimes.
-To nove forward we must recognise that in the midst of a magnificent diversity of cultures and file forms we are one human family and na Earth commanity with a common duality We must joint age that for the invites a human rights, economy justice, and a culture of pace.
-Towards this end, its in parative, that we happelose of Cante, device are approximally type one another, to the greater community of file, and to future generations.
+To nove forward we must recognise that in the midst of a magnificent diversity of cultures and fits form see or en human fragming and na Earth commanity with a common duality We must joint age that for the invites a human rights, economy justice, and a culture of pace.
+Towards this end, its in parative, that we happelose of Cante, device are expendibility to one another, to the greater community of fits, and to future generations.